Coping with Appearance Changes

 Whatever physical changes you are dealing with related to your cancer and treatment, remember that your feelings and concerns are perfectly normal.
 You are not being vain to care about your appearance.

 To help you boost your self image during this vulnerable time, it is especially important to surround yourself with positive, supportive people.
 Ask for help when you need it, and accept help when it is offered.
 It may be beneficial to talk with others who are facing similar challenges.
-Ask your health care provider or an Allegiance Health Patient Navigator (517 780-7388) for local or online support groups you can join.
+Ask your health care provider or an Henry Ford Allegiance Health Patient Navigator at (517) 205-7388 for local or online support groups you can join.

-Allegiance Health offers a free makeover and grooming class for women who are dealing with cancer through the nonprofit organization Look Good … Feel Better.
+Henry Ford Allegiance Health offers a free makeover and grooming class for women who are dealing with cancer through the nonprofit organization Look Good … Feel Better.
 The class includes hands-on instruction on makeup, skin care and nail care and offers suggestions for using wigs, turbans and scarves.
-Led by licensed cosmetologists who are American Cancer Society volunteers, the class is offered on the third Thursday of every month from 2-4 p.m. at Allegiance Health Radiation Oncology—Tejada Center.
+Led by licensed cosmetologists who are American Cancer Society volunteers, the class is offered on the third Thursday of every month from 2-4 p.m. at Henry Ford Allegiance Health Radiation Oncology—Tejada Center.
 Each participant receives a free makeup kit valued at more than $250.
-Call 1-800-227-2345 to reserve your spot.
-If you would like to receive a free beauty guide, without the class, click here.
+Call (800) 227-2345 to reserve your spot.
+Receive a free beauty guide, without the class.